abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 These islands should either be removed or, if important to the design, be attached to a connecting region.

-Care has to be taken to re-enforce thin black lines as a high powered laser will obliterate the line.
+Care has to be taken to reinforce thin black lines as a high powered laser will obliterate the line.
-We foud that re-enforcing thin black lines to be at least 2-4 pixels wide with 2-4 pixels spacing between other black regions, worked well.
+We found that reinforcing thin black lines to be at least 2-4 pixels wide with 2-4 pixels spacing between other black regions, worked well.
 This is dependent on image resolution and final physical design size, so this might need a few iterations to determine which regions to